 As part of our wellness goals, students should have access to water as much as possible.
 Trinity has several bottle fillers in the building.
 We encourage students to bring a water bottle.
-Students are allowed only water in the classrooms.
-Bottles should be clearly labeled.
+Water bottles need to be non-glass and taken home daily.